-The Philippines is a Southeast Asian archipelagic country in the western Pacific Ocean, comprised of 7,641 islands spanning approximately 300,000 square kilometers.
-The islands are geographically divided into Luzon, Visayas, and Mindanao.
-With a population exceeding 110 million, it ranks as the world's twelfth-most-populous country.
+The Philippines is an archipelagic country in Southeast Asia, situated in the western Pacific Ocean.
+It comprises 7,641 islands, totaling approximately 300,000 square kilometers.
+These islands are geographically divided into three main regions: Luzon, Visayas, and Mindanao.
+With a population exceeding 110 million, the Philippines ranks as the world's twelfth most populous nation.

 In 1900, forest cover was 70 percent of the Philippines' total land area.

-In 1919, local film-making began in the Philippines with the release of the first Filipino-produced feature film: Dalagang Bukid (A Girl from the Country), directed by Jose Nepomuceno.
+Local film-making in the Philippines began in 1919 with the release of the first Filipino-produced feature film: Dalagang Bukid (A Girl from the Country), directed by Jose Nepomuceno.

 The Philippines has participated in every Summer Olympic Games since 1924, except when they supported the American-led boycott of the 1980 Summer Olympics.

-In 1933, sound films and larger productions emerged in the Philippine film industry.
+In the Philippines, sound films and larger productions emerged in 1933.

 In 1934, the Tydings–McDuffie Act granted a ten-year transition to independence.